NOTE: DUE TO THE COVID CRISIS, THE LIBRARY HAS EXPANDED ITS LIMIT REQUEST TO FIVE TITLES PER FACULTY MEMBER FOR 2020-2021.

 b.
 If title appears on bottom of the screen stating request needs to be made.

 3. In most cases, we cannot provide streaming for FEATURE FILMS at this time (i.e. traditional hollywood films).
 Budget augmentation requests have been made via our Program Review to find a way to fill in the hefty cost of leasing these films (To do it right, we likely need an additional $20K a year).
 One smaller cost option is to get Films on Demand Feature Films for Education, but that subscription ONLY includes select movies from the 20th Century Fox (other major Hollywood companies are through a separate vendor, Swank which would cost the $15K remaining to LEASE individual films on a one year basis).
 ONE EXCEPTION is Criterion Films.
 Most ARE available through Kanopy.

 4. Sorry, Netflix, Amazon, Hulu and the general commercial streaming channels have yet to provide an educational service or platform.
 In general, their titles are not supposed to be played to a class.
-Titles that they produce such as the 13th or the Handmaid's Tale are thus not available for streaming through the Library (we can always get the DVD's though for checkout purposes or to have for Reserve).
+One exception are Netflix documentaries such as The 13th but only LIVE in front of a class (not in an online delivery formatO).
+TV series and movies from these streamers such as the Handmaid's Tale are not available for streaming through the Library (we can always get the DVD's though for checkout purposes or to have for Reserve, if available).